 What you decide to price when you first start out will likely be lower than what you charge as you get more experience and build your confidence.
 Starting is the hardest part, right?

 When I did a poll in the Health Coach Peer Support Facebook group recently, I discovered that most coaches charge by the package (3 or 6 months), but some offer month-to-month after the package program is over.

 This is what I have come across for one-on-one coaching program pricing:

 - Most coaches offer two sessions per month, and the session time ranges from 45 – 60 minutes.

-- New coaches that are just starting out charge $50 – $75 per session.
+- New coaches that are just starting out charge around $50 – $75 per session.

 - More experienced coaches charge $100 – $200 per session.

-- The more niched your market is, the more you can charge because the more specific your solution is.
+- The more niched your market is, the more you can charge because the you’re providing a very specific solution.

 To discount or not to discount your programs